ashtam55/fitso-sow/README.md

 ## Executive Summary
 This documentation is to serve as a 'Statement of Work' or SOW for implementing few digital Transformations at a Fitso facility to enhance and empower Administrations.
-The advancement in the field of IoT, networks, computing and data sceience and made possible Integrated systems that can really help buisness.
+The advancement in the field of IoT, networks, computing and data science and made possible Integrated systems that can really help business.
-Such system would include a means to capture, cataloge and analyse data, along with tools to enforce 'buisness logic'.
+Such a system would include a means to capture, catalog and analyze data, along with tools to enforce 'business logic'.

 Akriya Technologies will work with Fitso to:
 * Desing the Smart Fitso Facility Architecture
 * Identify options to integrate various systems - both Fitso Internal and External
-* Develop and Engineer said system
+* Develop and Engineer the system
 * Deploy said system to a Fitso Facility
 * Provide documentation of the new system
 * Knowledge Transfer/Integrate with Fitso Tech team